s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

   <p>Researhing on how to perform MySQL CRUD operations in iOS app using Swift.</p>

   **11/18/2022**
-  <p>Implemented insert operation in SignUp page and able to insert the data into MySQL locally but facing issues while trying to insert the data into AWS RDS</p>
+  <p>Implemented insert operation in SignUp page and able to insert the data into MySQL locally but facing issues while trying to insert the data into AWS RDS.
+Trying to resolve the got packets out of order error and checkuing the name of the database in thw AWS RDS DB instance.</p>